 Growing Tomatoes – Which Varieties To Grow?

-From the blog of Jason Johns, author of our new book Growing Tomatoes.
+From the blog of Jason Johns, author of Growing Tomatoes.
 There are a bewildering amount of tomato seeds on the market in all sorts of shapes and sizes.
 There are tiny tumbling tomatoes no larger than your fingernail, sweet cherry tomatoes, meaty paste tomatoes, juicy salad tomatoes, and the giant beefsteak tomatoes.
 Not only do you have this choice, but there are lots of different colors available too, not just the commonly found red tomatoes!
 Now you can buy tomato plants that produce fruit ranging in color from orange to yellow, green, purple, chocolate, black and deep crimson.

 With over 3,000 varieties of heirloom tomatoes actively cultivated and over 15,000 known varieties, it can be very difficult to decide what to grow.